pereznetworks/TD-Project8/README.md

 # DOING:

+      update gulp images task
+        compress images and font files for production

+# TODO:

       instead of merging with current master branch make this branch 'next version'

-# TODO:

-      update gulp assets task
-        compress images and font files for production

       review/verify what is needed for 'meets expectations' and 'exceeds'